 When asked the same question, In-Sync Exotics Wildlife Rescue and Education Center said:

 Not one of the facilities mentions having to use a "twig" to force the cats out of their transport cage.
-So either all of them are doing something wrong and Big Cat Rescue is right or Big Cat Rescue doesn't want to face the fact that one of their staff members got caught committing what they consider to be animal abuse.
+Are they doing something wrong?

 One of the policies in question states (emphasis added):